Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Water flows in its own rhythm.

 There’s something else from the observations of water you’ll notice.
 It doesn’t always flow evenly downstream.
-Sometimes it flows upstream or circles about, but ultimately, it finds the lowest point.
-It flows in its own rhythm; we have no control of the flow, like the currents in our lives.
-It’s the “lesson of the leaf” my brother shared with me, and I’m still learning to trust and let go like a leaf in the water.
+Sometimes, it flows upstream or circles about, but ultimately, it finds the lowest point.
+It flows in its rhythm; we have no control of the flow, like the currents in our lives.
+It’s the “lesson of the leaf” my brother left behind, and I’m still learning to trust and let go like a leaf in the water.
 Go with the flow as they say, merrily, merrily down the stream.

 Water serves us in so many ways.
 Indeed, it’s a life force for our crops and our food.
-And we use it for recreation, swimming, skiing, scuba diving, ice skating— or merely watching the power of the ocean, the cycle of the waves, and the tides, the beautiful circle of life.
+We use it for recreation, swimming, skiing, scuba diving, and ice skating.
+Or merely watching the power of the ocean, the cycle of the waves and the tides, the beautiful circle of life.

-As we welcome a new year, find comfort in the continuing cycle of seasons and admire crystals on your windows, ice on the pond, or streams frozen in time, sending your love and thanking it for its life-giving sustenance.
+As we welcome a new year, may you find comfort in the continuing cycle of seasons.
+And admire crystals on your windows, ice on the pond, or streams frozen in time, thanking it for its life-giving sustenance.
 Happy New Year.

 Garden Dilemmas?
 AskMaryStone@gmail.com (and your favorite Podcast App.)